will.com / FAQ

 Frequently asked questions

-Common questions about making a will on will.com.
+Common questions about estate planning on will.com.

-Is a will made on will.com legally valid?
+Are documents made on will.com legally valid?

-Do I need a lawyer to make a will?
+Do I need a lawyer?

 What states does will.com support?

-will.com supports 49 states and the District of Columbia.
+Will.com supports 49 states and the District of Columbia.
 The one exception is Louisiana, which operates under a civil law system derived from French and Spanish law rather than the English common law used by every other state.
-Louisiana will requirements are fundamentally different, and we don't currently support them.
+Louisiana requirements are fundamentally different, and we don't currently support them.
 If you live in Louisiana, consult an estate planning attorney.

 Is my information private?